The Evolution of the Federal Electoral Process

 Enforcing the rules

 The position of Election Expenses Commissioner was established in 1974 under the Election Expenses Act.
 The title was changed to Commissioner of Canada Elections in 1977, when the Commissioner's powers were expanded to ensure that all the provisions of the Canada Elections Act were observed and applied.
+In 2014, Bill C-23 moved the position of Commissioner of Canada Elections to within the office of the Director of Public Prosecutions.

 A History of the Vote in Canada